ByteOtter/journey/content/posts/fosdem_24/index.md

 The little guy got a special place on my TwinkPad.

 (No affiliation with the company btw.
-Though they seem to be interesting from their webiste.)
+Though they seem to be interesting from their website.)

 ![A sign saying "Not all ways lead to chrome" put up by the people developing Firefox.
 Very true, very true.](./not_all_ways_lead_to_chrome.jpg)